 Easy crockpot pulled chicken is a great go-to for a busy weekday night.
 Toss everything in the crockpot in the morning and it will be ready by dinnertime.

-This recipe is a favorite in my house.
-It gets gobbled up as soon as it’s dinner time.
 If you’ve ever had a pulled pork sandwich this is very similar, only it’s made with chicken rather than pork.
 The sauce doesn’t have a strong BBQ taste, but it is very good and great as a sandwich.
-You can also make this to put on salads or something else if you are trying to skip the bread.
+You can also make this to put on salads or something else if you want to skip the bread.